jackieli43/5611-Project1/README.md

 Crowd Simulation:
 - I can't post a video, because I have a limit of 30 seconds per video, and I honestly don't think my computer can render it properly in thirty seconds.
 - There are sections of code I commented and above put "CROWD SIM!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!".
 If you uncomment them and run, it should show each unit moving and reacting to eachother.
 - The reason the crowd simulation takes up so much computational power, is that everytime the units see that they might run into another unit, they try to recalculate a path which takes a chunk of time.
+I wasn't sure how to use TTC, because the other agents would run into obstacles if I did.
 - I also put the images of the locations of where each place to uncomment in the code is.